KKKosmo/Personal-Pomodoro/README.md

 # Personal-Pomodoro

+A tool that boosts and helps control one's productivity.

+A web application that uses PHP and MySQL.

+Developed this to solve a personal problem of lacking productivity, and has indeed helped me become more productive.

-Pomodoro Project - Web application that uses PHP and MySQL.
-It is a tool that boosts and helps control one's productivity.
-What makes it unique is that the records are saved which can be analyzed through a detailed dashboard.
+What makes it unique is the saved data can be analyzed through a detailed dashboard.
 It also features comments/notes instead of just numeric data, for better tracking.

--Future-proof in terms of not needing architecture updates as time passes by, as it auto generates panels based on the current data and date.
+Future-proof in terms of not needing architecture updates, as it auto generates panels based on the current data and date.

--Developed this to solve a personal problem of lacking productivity.

 It also uses a bit of boostrap.